jonocodes/blog/content/blog/2022-07-14-graphql-and-n-plus-one.md

 </div>

 Not really mentioned in this talk is my real take on GraphQL, which I should probably elaborate on in a separate post.
 Long story short: GraphQL is a nice-to-have for front end teams.
 In practice their GraphQL service probably does not really solve the problem they were designed for, and the backend team implementing them almost always does a poor job of it.
 I am not blaming them for it.
-Creating a robust backend for this is prohibitively difficult and I dont think I have ever seen an in-house implementation that is secure, efficient, and wont break if used wrong.
+Creating a robust backend for this is prohibitively difficult and I don't think I have ever seen an in-house implementation that is secure, efficient, and wont break if used wrong.

 This is why I always suggest tools like [Hasura](https://hasura.io/), which essentially do all the backend GraphQL work for you.
 It comes loaded with best practices, efficiency, and extensibility.
 The takeaway here is: If you are implementing GraphQL yourself, you are probably doing it wrong.